iplot-viz/iplotprocessing/iplotProcessing/README.md

 + The context will have one global environment and one or more processors.
 + The environment
   + is a key-value based dictionary of variable names and their data.
-  + the variable name is generic and only the concrete environment's define the rules of a variable name.
   + For example,
     + considering a codacuda DS, the variable name is a series of alpha-numeric characters that the iplotDataAccess module can understand.